For the year ended 31st March 2021

-We have operational offices in the UK, Spain, Greece, New Zealand and Singapore and we also have additional sales offices in the USA and Australia.
+We have operational offices in the UK, Spain, New Zealand and Singapore and we also have additional sales offices in the USA.

 Our supply chain includes a global network of medical and security services providers, air and ground ambulance providers, travel agencies, local agents, underwriters and typical business suppliers such as printers, office equipment and stationery suppliers, computer system developers, design & marketing agencies, photo libraries etc.

 Operating within the assistance and healthcare sector, although this is not an industry that represents a high risk of modern slavery (such as labour exploitation or financial exploitation) the Group has business interests worldwide with support from suppliers across different industries and recognises the responsibility of taking a robust approach against modern slavery and to ensuring that our supply chains are free from slavery and human trafficking.

 The Organisation’s External Supplier management programme includes due diligence and ongoing monitoring of suppliers and their processes and procedures which supports the group’s commitment to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.

 - Risk assessments and due diligence: the procurement process incorporates due diligence the results of which are risk assessed to help determine supplier suitability, which forms part of the general procedure to authorise suppliers who provide services to a company within the Healix Group.

 - Audit and monitoring: requires support from managers and staff who are working with the supply chain day to day, together with regular reviews, based on the risk assessment results.